 For example, surgeons often pay over $250,000 a year for malpractice insurance and general family physicians about $25,000 a year.

-By comparison, Dr. Weisel pays less than $3,000 per year in malpractice insurance, because his chiropractic protocols are safe and effective.
+By comparison, our doctors pay less than $3,000 per year in malpractice insurance, because their chiropractic protocols are safe and effective.

 What type of education do chiropractic doctors receive?